-When a rock, a threatening letter and a burning Quran are thrown into a mosque on the outskirts of Toronto, religious leaders and the police shrug it off as an isolated incident.
-But not everyone is convinced by this tepid response, many seeing the ‘incident’ as a sign of escalating hate crimes.
-Among them is Kashif Siddiqui, the son of Pakistani immigrants who joins a group of volunteers at an Islamic Cultural Centre on an ill-conceived security watch during Eid night—the likely target of a bolder attack.
-When a chance meeting with a retired cop stokes Kashif’s ambition to join the police force, he realizes any form of vigilantism could be a strike against him.
-But Kashif is pulled towards helping the Muslim community at the Centre, seeing it as a refuge in difficult times.
-Eid night becomes a test of friendship, family and faith for the people in Kashif’s orbit.
-For Kashif, it may mean the difference between life and death.
+When a rock, a threatening letter, and a burning Quran are thrown into a mosque on the outskirts of Toronto, religious leaders and the police shrug it off as an isolated incident.
+But many see it as a hate crime.
+Among them is Kashif Siddiqui, the son of Pakistani immigrants.
+Kashif joins a group of volunteers at an Islamic Cultural Centre on a security watch during the festive Eid night, a potential target of another attack.
+When an attack materializes, Eid night becomes a test of friendship, family, and faith for the community; it also ends in near-tragedy and a declaration of love and reconciliation.

 Isolated Incident is an absorbing tale that probes deeply into the links between migration and indigeneity, on the one hand, and misogyny and Islamophobia, on the other.
 This is just as much a story of place, land, and river as it is a story of love, violence, and belonging in the Americas.
 Faced with hate crimes, Mariam Pirbhai’s characters struggle, question, and find peace in ways that will stay with readers long after turning the last page.
 We all need to read this outstanding novel with so much to teach about how to endure.